Read summarized version with

-In an increasingly data-centric world, the ability to process and utilize large amounts of data becomes crucial for businesses that want to stay competitive.
+The ability to process and use large amounts of data has become crucial for businesses that want to stay competitive.
 This is where data governance comes in, as it provides the tools, standards, and methodologies that help effectively collect, store, analyze, apply, and provide proper access to data.
 As its value becomes more apparent, more enterprises are willing to invest in data governance.
-The associated market size reached $2.09B in 2021 and is expected to reach $10.93B by 2030, with a 21.2% CAGR.
+The associated market size reached $4.7B in 2025 and is expected to reach $16.9B by 2032.

-However, working with data is not that simple, and to make sure that you obtain the desired results, an effective data governance strategy is required.
+However, working with data is not that simple, and to ensure you obtain the desired results, an effective data governance strategy is required.
 So, what are the steps involved, and what best practices can be applied to design working data governance strategies?
 Let’s find out.

 The 7 steps of designing an effective enterprise data governance strategy

-Developing a working strategy without knowing which steps you need to take may cause all sorts of issues, such as incurring additional expenses, not matching the specific requirements of your enterprise, or even complete failure of your data initiatives.
-Therefore, let’s explore the standard steps required to design a clear and reliable strategy for your business.
+Developing a working strategy without knowing which steps to take can cause all sorts of issues, such as incurring additional expenses, not meeting your enterprise's specific requirements, or even the complete failure of your data initiatives.
+Therefore, let’s explore the standard steps for designing a clear, reliable strategy for your business.

 1. Identifying and prioritizing existing data

-The first step involves learning as much as you can about the data that you have.
+The first step is to learn as much as you can about the data you have.
 This process consists of several activities that you should complete:

 • Data classification: distributing both structured and unstructured data into corresponding categories.